 Barendse, George Johannes

 The theatre group “Het Hollandsch Toneel Gezelschap”.
 The father of George is the one on the right.
-The scene i s from the “costumed” play “The birds of Blandinet” (By Mr. Eugen Labiche).
+The scene is from the “costumed” play “The birds of Blandinet” (By Mr. Eugen Labiche).
 (Photo: courtesy unknown source on the internet)

-Father Barend had 2 brothers who also went to sea and one of them died while on a sailing ship.
+Father Barend had 2 brothers who also went to sea and one of them died while onboard a sailing ship.
 As far as is currently known George Johannes had one brother (Frederik Karel) who was a violinist.
 This Frederik had a son named Barend Barendse who was a well known radio journalist, sports caster, screen writer and TV personality in the 1950’s, 60’s and 70’s.

-It is probably this back ground that caused the later Captain to express a certain amount of showmanship and to appear on many photos and in many newspapers articles once he was senior enough to be on the passengers ships.
+It is probably this back ground that caused the later Captain to express a certain amount of showmanship while sailing and to appear on many photos and in many newspapers articles once he was senior enough to be on the passengers ships.
 As a result he is considered one of the more colorful captains in the companies history and there is an abundance of photo material out there showing him with passengers at parties.
-As he was convinced that the future for an actor on stage was very uncertain, he decided to follow into in his uncles footsteps and choose for a career at sea.

-Living in Amsterdam meant that it was a simple decision to join the “Kweekschool voor de Zeevaart” there on 21 Aug.
-1899.
+Living in Amsterdam meant that it was a simple decision to join the “Kweekschool voor de Zeevaart” there on 21 August 1899.
 He was assigned to the 2 year course, which meant that his mathematical knowledge from his previous schooling was limited.
 His marks at school show that he was the most interested in practical studies such as drawing, physics and shooting.
 Quite unusual was the remark on his school record that his acceptance was “conditional”.
 This gives rise to the question whether the Board of (very conservative and aristocratic) Commissionaires were concerned about having somebody coming from a Theatre background into the school.
 Would they have been worried that he would cause too much “drama & theatre” at the venerable Institute ?
 But his school marks were good and thus he stayed.

-He remarries on 15 May (or 10 July) 1919 with the 28 year old Gerardina Adriana Cornelia van Waardenburg (also born in the Dutch East Indies at Serang, Java on 9 April 1891 ) She was at that known as a talented singer.
-On 09 Jan.
-1929 one son is born George Julius (1929-2019), he studies after the war at Harvard University and remains in the USA.
+He remarried on 15 May (or 10 July) 1919 with the 28 year old Gerardina Adriana Cornelia van Waardenburg (also born in the Dutch East Indies at Serang, Java on 9 April 1891 ) She was at time known as a talented singer.
+On 09 January 1929 one son is born: George Julius (1929-2019).
+He studied after the war at Harvard University and remained in the USA.
 He was married there and had childeren and grand childeren.
-Passed away in Mariposa, CA) (e) The 2nd world war records note that she was living at Statenlaan 9 in The Hague and received a monthly allotment of Dutch Fl. of 500,– This house, built around the 1900’s still exist but is split in an downstairs and upstairs level.
+Passed away in Mariposa, CA) (e).

 In June 1920 he is awarded the Silver medal of the Royal Netherlands Meteorological Institute for the keeping of the weather observations logs on board.

 Captain Barendse 25 years in command.
-This groups photo shows a celebration on the ss Statendam (III) on 1st. of April 1939 in the First Class Smoking room.
+This groups photo shows a celebration on the ss Statendam (III) on 1st. of April 1939 in the First Class Smoking room. (a)

 Photo of some of the crew with its captain pose for a photo.
-It looks like it that the young passenger enjoys it all very much.
+It looks like it that the young passenger enjoys it all very much. (a.
+From a contemporary Press photo in the collection)

 The ss Nieuw Amsterdam (II) seen here while docked in San Francisco in 1943

 Captain Barendse was promoted to Commodore in April 1944.
 He had been serving the company by then for 41 years of which 30 years in command.
 He was to remain with the ship until retirement.
-As he was not coming back to the office it was announced on 20 Jan.
-1943 that his place in the New York office was taken by Captain Dobbenga Sr.)
+As he was not coming back to the office it was announced on 20 January 1943 that his place in the New York office was taken by Captain Dobbenga Sr.)

 He was appointed Officer in the Dutch order of Oranje-Nassau on 29 June 1944.
 He stayed past his 60th. birthday (more and more captains received compensation from the until then very strict retirement rules) as the Dutch Government realized that their war experience was very much necessary for the safe operation of the ships).
-Commodore Barendse is relieved on 26 July 1945 at New York by Captain Antony Dekema.
+Commodore Barendse was relieved on 26 July 1945 at New York by Captain Antony Dekema.
 A farewell party was held on Tuesday 07 August 1945 on board the Nieuw Amsterdam.
-From there Barendse leaves New York with the “ms Sibajak” of the Rotterdam Lloyd together with 150 crew of the Nieuw Amsterdam and arrived on 5 September in Rotterdam.
+From there Barendse left New York with the “ms Sibajak” of the Rotterdam Lloyd together with 150 crew of the Nieuw Amsterdam (II) and arrived on 5 September in Rotterdam.
 This crew change was done by ship as the Nieuw Amsterdam had to continue trooping duties and would not come back to the Netherlands for the foreseeable future.
 The British crewmembers in the group where landed in Southampton.

 From 1948 to 1953 he is helping out as an Examiner at the Examination Board for Navigators in The Hague.

-Captain Georg Johannes Barendse in his retirement in the 1970s.
+Captain GeorgeJohannes Barendse in his retirement in the 1970s.

 He retired in 1946 and moved to a suburb of The Hague, Voorhout in 1971.